User06x/SFN-Repository/README.md

 Repository for home assignment commits
 -----------------------------------------------------------------------------------------------------------------------------------------
 ## Distributed File System - Controller (Tasnim)
-## Distributed File System - Controller

 This project implements the Controller component of a distributed file system.
-The controller manages metadata and handles communication between the User Program and Storage Clients.
+The controller manages metadata and communication between the User Program and Storage Clients.
 ## Features
-- LS – List files
+LS – List files
-- MKDIR – Create directory
+MKDIR – Create directory
-- RMDIR – Remove directory
+RMDIR – Remove directory
-- SAVE – Assign file to storage node
+SAVE – Assign file to storage node
-- READ – Locate file and redirect
+READ – Locate file and redirect
-- DELETE – Remove file metadata
+DELETE – Remove file metadata
 ## Structure
-- Main controller handles socket communication
+Main controller handles socket communication
-- Functions are implemented in a separate module for better organization
+Functions are implemented in a separate module
 ## Protocol
 Request: COMMAND|ARG
 Response: STATUS|DATA
 Status Codes:
-- OK – Success
+OK – Success
-- ERROR – Failure
+ERROR – Failure
-- REDIRECT – Connect to storage node
+REDIRECT – Connect to storage node
 ## Notes
-Basic error handling is implemented for missing arguments, invalid commands, and file/directory checks.
+Basic error handling is implemented for missing arguments, invalid commands, and file and directory checks.
 The controller uses IP and port to redirect clients to storage nodes.
 -----------------------------------------------------------------------------------------------------------------------------------------
 #Distributed File System - Storage Clients (Luka)
 What is my part for?